-Mint.com is a good budgeting tool, all things considered.
-In fact, it’s one I still use myself from time to time.
+Mint.com has been a good budgeting tool, all things considered.
+In fact, it’s one I have used myself from time to time.
 But for some people, it’s not the right budgeting tool.

-Whatever your hangups with Mint, these are the best Mint alternatives available to get you exactly what you want.
+So whether you love Mint or have some hangups with it, it’s time to look for different options.
+These are the best Mint alternatives available to get you exactly what you want.
 I’ve personally used four of the options below and they’re all very good apps.

 Best Mint Alternatives for Budgeting and Investment Tracking

 1. Empower: Best Free All-Around Financial App

 Empower is arguably the closest alternative to Mint.
 Like Mint, it’s free, it enables users to link all of their accounts, and it offers budgeting, investment tracking, and retirement planning.
 If your goal is a free app to manage all of your finances in one place, Empower is the answer.

 I like that the interface is as visual as Mint’s.
 And it also folds in budgeting capabilities.
 But it has a much more robust investment tracking option.

 I don’t personally find budgeting with Empower as easy as I do with Mint.
 Still, Empower does track your budget, automatically categorizes your spending, tracks your bills, and monitors your cash flow.
 In addition, its investment tracking and retirement planning features are much better than Mint.

 Empower is also the only free option available, now that Mint is shutting down.